Yalai92/CAVA_IMP_EXP_ANALYSIS/README.md

 ## Sub-Projects:

 * 📊 | 01. **Data Analysis**
-  - Title: **Evolution and Trends of Spanish and the Four Leading Alfalfa and Pellet Exporters (2003-2023)**
+  - *Part 1*: **Cava - monthly analysis (2017-2024)**
+    - Description: Data cleaning, analysis, & visualization of the monthly evolution of Cava exports over the period 2017-2024.
+A temporal breakdown by global, region and country has been applied for a more detailed analysis of export trends on a global scale

+   - *Part 2*: **Sparkling wine - monthly analysis (2020-2024)**
+    - Description: Data cleaning, analysis, & visualization of the monthly evolution of **Cava, Prosecco, and Champagne** exports over the period 2020-2024.
+A temporal breakdown by global, region and country has been applied for a more detailed analysis of export trends on a global scale.

+  - *Part 3*: **Sparkling wine - yearly analysis (2020-2024)**
-  - Description: Data cleaning, analysis, & visualization of global alfalfa and pellet imports, as well as the evolution and trends of Spanish and the four main alfalfa and pellet exporters during the period 2003-2023.
+    - Description: Data cleaning, analysis, & visualization of the yearly evolution of **Cava, Prosecco, and Champagne** exports and consumption over the period 2020-2024.
+A temporal breakdown by global, region and country has been applied for a more detailed analysis of export trends on a global scale.

   - Folder: **DA**

 * 🔬 | 02. **Preprocessing & Clustering**
   - Title: **Predictive Analysis and Trends in Global Alfalfa Demand (2024-2029)**
-  - Description: Predictive analysis of the global alfalfa demand for the 2024-2029 period, using data science algorithms techniques,.
-It analyzes main trends and key factors influencing the market, willing to provide valuable insights for stakeholders in the alfalfa industry.
+  - Description: Unsupervised Machine Learning within to cluster countries based on trends from 2020 to 2024.
+The first model focuses on sparkling wine export data, while the second integrates both trade and socio-economic indicators to reveal meaningful country groupings.

   - Folder: **DS**

 ## Tools